karlproject/karldocs/hosting/mailserver.rst

 =============================

 - Externally-facing Postfix

 - Spam, black list fixing

 - Transferring to KARL-side Postfix

 - Outbound delivery

 - Rotate log files as needed

 - Make log files available to KARL team for forensics

 - Monitoring and restart, anything related to keeping it running

+- Software upgrades as appropriate

+Anti-responsibilities:

-- Software upgrades as appropriate x Basics of filters and vacation lists x Analyzing inbound/outbound log files looking for problems x Subprocess that connects to repoze.postoffice
+- Basics of filters and vacation lists

+- Analyzing inbound/outbound log files looking for problems

+- Subprocess that connects to repoze.postoffice

 To Do
 =====

 - Access to mail.log (#8827)

--